Skip navigation

 Is there anything else I need to know about a blood pressure measurement?

-If you were diagnosed with high blood pressure, your provider may recommend one or more of the following lifestyle changes.
+If you were diagnosed with high blood pressure, your provider may recommend some lifestyle changes such as:

-• Exercise regularly.
+• Getting regular physical activity.
 Staying active can help lower your blood pressure and also help manage your weight.
-Most adults should aim for 150 minutes of physical activity per week.
 Check with your provider before beginning an exercise program.

-• Keep a healthy weight.
-If you are overweight, losing as little as 5 pounds can lower your blood pressure.
+• Being at a healthy weight.
+Losing as little as 5 pounds can lower your blood pressure if you are overweight.

-• Eat a healthy diet that includes fruits, vegetable, and whole grains.
+• Eating a healthy diet that includes fruits, vegetables, and whole grains.
 Limit foods high in saturated fat and total fat.
+The DASH eating plan is a heart-healthy style of eating.

-• Reduce salt in your diet.
-Most adults should have less than 1500 mg of salt per day.
+• Reducing salt in your diet.
+Most adults and children over age 14 should have less than 2,300 mg of salt per day.

 References